-- might not be an integral part of the cask.
-Heat is removed from the stored fuel by conduction, radiation and forced or natural air convection to the surrounding environment.
-Casks might be enclosed in buildings or stored in an open area. - (c) Dry storage in vault type storage facilities.
+(iii) Dry storage in vault type storage facilities.
 A vault is a massive, radiation shielded facility in which spent fuel is stored.
-A vault can be either above or below ground level; it might be a reinforced concrete structure containing an array of storage cavities.
+A vault can be either above or below ground level; it may be a reinforced concrete structure containing an array of storage cavities.
 The spent fuel is appropriately contained in order to prevent unacceptable releases of radioactive material.
 Shielding is provided by the structure surrounding the stored material.
-Primary heat removal is achieved by forced or natural air convection over the exterior of the storage cavities.
-This air is released to the atmosphere either directly or via appropriate filtration, depending on the system design.
-Some systems also use a secondary cooling circuit. - 6.3.
-Although designs of spent fuel storage facilities may differ, in general they should consist of relatively simple, preferably passive, inherently safe systems intended to provide adequate safety over the design lifetime of the facility, which might span several decades.
+Primary heat removal is by forced or natural air convection over the exterior of the storage cavities.
+This heat is released to the atmosphere either directly or via appropriate filtration, depending on the system design.
+Some systems also use a secondary cooling circuit.
+However, if natural convection is to be used, the need for active components, e.g. pumps and ventilators, should be minimized through higher operational reliability of the system and corresponding cost reduction.

+6.3.
+Although designs of spent fuel storage facilities may differ, in general they should consist of relatively simple, preferably passive, inherently safe systems intended to provide adequate safety over the design lifetime of the facility, which may span several decades.
 The lifetime of a spent fuel storage facility should be appropriate for the envisaged storage period.
-The design should also contain features to ensure that associated handling and storage operations are relatively straightforward. - 6.4.
-The storage facility should be designed to fulfil the main safety functions; that is, maintaining subcriticality, removal of heat, confinement of radioactive material and shielding from radiation and, in addition, retrievability of the fuel or spent fuel packages.
-The design should at least, if possible, include the following features: - (a) Systems for the removal of heat from the spent fuel should be driven, if possible, by the energy generated by the spent fuel itself (e.g. natural convection). - (b) A multibarrier approach should be adopted in ensuring confinement, with account taken of all elements, including the fuel matrix, the fuel cladding, the storage casks, the storage vaults and any building structures that can be demonstrated to be reliable and competent. - (c) Safety systems should be designed to achieve their safety functions with minimum need for monitoring. - (d) Safety systems should be designed to function with minimum human intervention.
-If the performance of safety systems depends on actions carried out by personnel, those human interactions with the facility or activity should be addressed in the safety assessment.
+The design should also contain features to ensure that associated handling and storage operations are relatively straightforward.

+6.4.
+In general, the storage facility should be designed to fulfil the main safety functions, i.e. maintaining of subcriticality, removal of heat, containment of radioactive material and shielding from radiation and, in addition, retrievability of the fuel.
+The design features should at least, if possible, include the following features:

+- (a) Systems for removal of heat from the spent fuel should be driven, if possible, by the energy generated by the spent fuel itself (e.g. natural convection). - (b) A multibarrier approach should be adopted in ensuring containment, with account taken of all elements, including the fuel matrix, the fuel cladding, the storage casks, the storage vaults and any building structures that can be demonstrated to be reliable and competent.

-- (e) The storage building, or the cask in the case of dry storage, should be resistant to the hazards taken into consideration in the safety assessment. - (f) Access should be provided for response to incidents. - (g) The spent fuel storage facility should be such that retrieval of the spent fuel or spent fuel package for inspection or reworking is possible. - (h) The spent fuel and the storage system should be sufficiently resistant to degradation. - (i) The storage environment should not adversely affect the properties of the spent fuel, spent fuel package or storage system. - (i) The spent fuel storage system should allow for inspections. - (k) The spent fuel storage system should be designed to avoid or minimize the generation of secondary waste streams. - 6.5.
-This paragraph was deleted.
+- (c) Safety systems should be designed to achieve their safety functions with minimum need for monitoring. - (d) Safety systems should be designed to function with minimum human intervention. - (e) The storage building, or the cask in the case of dry storage, should be resistant to the hazards taken into consideration in the safety assessment. - (f) Access should be provided for response to incidents. - (g) The spent fuel storage facility should be such that retrieval of the spent fuel or spent fuel package for inspection or reworking is possible. - (h) The spent fuel and the storage system should be sufficiently resistant to degradation. - (i) The storage environment should not adversely affect the properties of the spent fuel, spent fuel package or the storage system. - (j) The spent fuel storage system should allow for inspections. - (k) The spent fuel storage system should be designed to avoid or minimize the generation of secondary waste streams.